Working with Poisons and Gases

 Training and Education

 As with most safety related issues, training and education will be essential for keeping everyone safe from poisons and gasses in a facility.
-One common training method is by showing training DVD’s to help engage and properly inform your employees about hazardous communication (like this training DVD).
+One common training method is by showing training DVD’s to help engage and properly inform your employees about hazardous communication.
 Everyone needs to know what to look out for, and when to take steps to prevent exposure.
 Letting people know what types of things they might see, hear or smell when a particular type of gas or poison is present will help them to respond immediately to danger.

 Also, they should know when it is safe to stay in the area, and when evacuation is the right course of action.
 Without proper training, you’ll have times when some people are running for the doors, and others are remaining in the area.
 Getting everyone on the same page with this type of risk is critical.